 Elon Musk to host chat with German far-right leader, adding to fears of his political meddling

-WARSAW, Poland (AP) — Tech billionaire Elon Musk is preparing to host a live-streamed chat on his social media platform X on Thursday with a leader of Germany’s far-right Alternative for Germany party, amplifying concerns across Europe about potential meddling by the world’s richest man in the upcoming national election there.
+WARSAW, Poland (AP) — Tech billionaire Elon Musk is hosting a live-streamed chat on his social media platform X on Thursday with a leader of Germany’s far-right party, amplifying its message ahead of an upcoming national election and raising concerns across Europe about potential meddling by the world’s richest man.

-Musk worked last year to help re-elect Donald Trump in the United States.
-Now Musk, in control of an influential social media platform that often spreads disinformation, is using it to endorse the far right in Germany ahead of its Feb.
+Musk worked last year to help reelect Donald Trump in the United States.
+Now Musk, in control of an influential social media platform that often spreads disinformation, is using it to endorse the Alternative for Germany party ahead of the Feb.
 23 election.

 “Only the AfD can save Germany,” Musk wrote on X on Dec.
 20, using the acronym for the party, known in German as Alternative für Deutschland.
 He later doubled down on support for the AfD in an article for the Welt am Sonntag newspaper, claiming Germany under center-left Chancellor Olaf Scholz is “teetering on the edge of economic and cultural collapse.”

-He will host a chat on X-Space at 7 p.m. in Germany (1800GMT) with Alice Weidel, a co-leader of the party and its candidate for chancellor in Germany’s election next month.
+Musk’s chat with Alice Weidel, a co-leader of AfD and its candidate for chancellor, was scheduled to begin at 7 p.m. in Germany (1800GMT).

 The forays into politics by the Tesla and SpaceX chief executive is raising alarm across Europe.